 THE TORAH AND THE GOSPEL REQUIRE THEIR BELIEVERS TO COMPLY WITH THE QUR’AN:

-All the prophets, except for the final Prophet Muhammad (pbuh), were prescribed to believe in and support the Prophet which would be sent after themselves.
-So, the chain of revelation would be completed through the efforts of Apostles and the believers easily:
+All the prophets, except for the final Prophet Muhammad (pbuh), were prescribed to believe in and support the Prophet who would be sent after themselves.
+So, the chain of revelation would be completed through the efforts of the Apostles and the believers easily:

 “When God took a covenant from each of the prophets, He said: “If I grant you Book and Wisdom, and then a messenger/Book confirming what is with you comes to you, then you will surely believe in him/It and support him/It.”
 He (God) said: “Do you agree and accept this heavy burden? ” They said: “We accepted.”
 God said: “Bear witness to this!
 I am also a witness with you!””
 (Al-e Imran 3:81)

-Those who were granted divine Scriptures before the Qur’an have clear references in their Books to the qualities of the forthcoming Book, the Messenger and his acts.
-So, they could easily recognize the final Book which confirms the Scriptures at their hands:
+Those who were granted divine Scriptures before the Qur’an have clear references in their Books to the qualities of the forthcoming Book, the Messenger, and his acts.
+So, they could easily recognize the final Book which confirms the Scriptures in their hands:

-For example, the Gospel has a section in it which shows that the direction of prayer would be changed from Jerusalem to another direction, which has come true through the revelation of the Qur’an:
+For example, the Gospel has a section in it which shows that the direction of prayer would be changed from Jerusalem to another direction:

 ““Sir,” the woman said, “I can see that you are a prophet.
 Our ancestors worshiped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem.”
 “Woman,” Jesus replied, “believe me, a time is coming when you will worship the Father neither on this mountain nor in Jerusalem.”
 (John 4:19-21)